-Keli’s second completed manuscript is a contemporary NA/Adult romance set in the Sonoma County Wine country.
+Keli’s second completed manuscript is a Contemporary Romance set in the Sonoma County Wine country, and is a finalist in the Adult category of the 2017 PitchWars competition.

 Instead of embarking on a carefree post-graduation trip to Europe, 22-year-old TAYLOR LANSING is rushing home after her father’s heart attack to run the family winery.
 It’s trial by fire as she works to keep the financially unstable winery afloat, and navigate a budding romance with the gorgeous billionaire financier-cum-winery-owner ALEC ESTRELLA.
 A series of mishaps raises suspicion that someone is trying to force a sale of the winery.
 Could her new boyfriend have his eye on acquiring more than just Taylor’s heart?